hongminhcbg/gcp-ace/examptopics.md

     Your application is deployed in a Google Kubernetes Engine (GKE) cluster.
 You want to expose this application publicly behind a Cloud Load Balancing HTTP(S) load balancer.
     What should you do?
     ---
-    Configure a GKE Ingress resource with type: LoadBalancer.
+    Configure a GKE Ingress resource

 # 71